qiboteam/workflows/docs/introduction.md

       python-version: 3.9
 ```

-make sure to include all the required inputs with the keyword `with`.
+make sure to include all the required inputs after the keyword `with`.

 For further information, see [the corresponding github page](https://docs.github.com/en/actions/using-workflows/reusing-workflows).